 After acquiring a divorce in Mexico, the interested person should obtain a certified copy of the decree and authenticate it by the appropriate Mexican government authorities.
 The lawyers at our law firm in Mexico will assist you in the authentication process of divorce decree.

 Suppose an individual uses this document in a foreign country, such as in the United States.
 In that case, the American consular officer will authenticate the Mexican Government official’s signature appearing on the decree.
 The decree must also be translated by an official translator, who will certify his translation in front of an American consular office.
 The consular fees for taking the oath of the translator and authentication are $55.00.
-If you intend to use your divorce decree in any foreign state, you can get legal help from our attorneys in Mexico
+If you intend to use your divorce decree in any foreign state, you can get legal help from our divorce attorneys in Mexico.

 How can our attorneys in Mexico help you?